 Noah’s Ark Zoo Farm is the home of the big zoo animals including African Elephants, White Rhinos, Giraffes, Lions, Giant Anteater and Spectacled Bears.
 You’ll be amazed at the variety of nature you’ll see with over 100 species of animals, set in 100 acres of Somerset countryside.
 They are now open 7 days a week.

 To protect visitors, staff and animals, they have made some changes to assist with social distancing, which are listed in full on the website.
 Following Step 3 guidance, they are allowing groups of up to 30 people outside with social distancing between household bubbles and groups of up to 6 or 2 households in indoor areas, again with social distancing between households.

 • Timed entry tickets must be purchased online prior to your visit

-• Limited visitors on site to assist with social distancing
+• Limited visitors’ numbers on site to assist with social distancing

 • Additional toilets and handwashing stations

-• Card payment only at food kiosks and shop
+• Card payment is preferred at food kiosks and shop

-• Our indoor play facilities are not currently open
+• Indoor play facilities are not currently open

 Interactive Keeper Talks

-Our outdoor play areas are open to the public from the 4th July.
-Social distancing measures have been put in place together with additional cleaning.
+Outdoor play areas are open to the public.
+Social distancing measures have been put in place together with additional cleaning and hand sanitizing stations.
 This includes:

 • Wallaby Hill play zone